Thursday, January 11, 2018

 First United Methodist Church

 The WWO selects performance repertoire based on the belief that chamber music for winds has historic and contemporary artistic significance.
-The repertoire determines the specific instrumentation of the group, ranging from harmoniemusik for eight winds up to thirteen players or more (sometimes including piano, selected strings, or percussion).
+The repertoire determines the specific instrumentation of the group, ranging from harmoniemusik for eight winds up to thirteen players or more (sometimes including piano, selected strings, or percussion), but the most common make-up of the WWO is a double woodwind quintet plus string bass.

-We are committed to expanding the repertoire for winds through commissions, and has given the premiere performance of several works by prominent American and European composers.
-The WWO has premiered Seven Pieces of Wood by Swedish composer, Anders Astrand, Three Movements for Winds by Keith Carpenter, Divertimento for Piano and Double Wind Quintet by Hugo Hartig, and Olde New York by Rick Kirby.
+We are committed to expanding the repertoire for winds through commissions, and have given the premiere performance of several works by prominent American and European composers.
+Among others, the WWO has premiered Seven Pieces of Wood by Swedish composer, Anders Astrand, Three Movements for Winds by Keith Carpenter, Divertimento for Piano and Double Wind Quintet by Hugo Hartig, and Olde New York by Rick Kirby.

 We also love to take our audiences on adventures in programming to explore the intersections between the various art forms that can enliven our experience in the concert hall.
 We have worked with professional actors (e.g., Stravinsky L’Histoire du Soldat and Mendelssohn's Midsummer Night’s Dream), dancers (e.g., Milhaud's Little Symphony), painters, partner ensembles (e.g., Global Percussion Network, Sweden), and a wide array of regional and international soloists.